the-spyke/undercut/packages/undercut-cli/README.md

 yarn global add @undercut/cli
 ```

-You may also install it locally, but don't forget to add `node_modules/.bin` to the `PATH`.
+You may also install it locally.

 ## Usage